Kong/docs.konghq.com/app/_includes/md/plugins-hub/rate-limit-peak-non-peak.md

 ## Apply the Pre-function plugin to route peak and off-peak traffic

-1. Create a `.lua` file with the following code:
+1. Create a `ratelimit.lua` file with the following code:

     ```lua
     local hour = os.date("*t").hour